MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Conclusion

 \section{Conclusion}

 We present \textbf{MRD} (metamers rendered differentiably), a novel approach to reasoning about image-computable models in physically grounded 3D space.
-Our method can reconstruct model metamers, enabling us to determine whether a model is invariant or responsive to a given physical scene parameter (such as material, or shape).
-MRD demonstrates a robust capacity for generating metameric scenes, particularly when guided by perceptual losses.
-For standard architectural backbones, the results indicate a soft success, where the reconstructions consistently fall within a tight margin of the baseline, validating the efficacy of the proposed latent space reconstruction technique.
-As the first work in this direction, there are significant limitations and opportunities for improvement.
+By optimizing physical scene parameters against a frozen network's latent representation, MRD can reconstruct model metamers, letting us ask whether a model is invariant or responsive to a given physical scene parameter (such as material or shape).
+As a proof of concept, MRD reliably finds material metamers --- though these are frequently not the ground-truth material, indicating broad equivalence classes --- while shape reconstructions more often than not meet none of our metamer criteria, with clear success cases under perceptual losses and simple geometries.
+Getting physically based differentiable rendering to converge against a deep-network objective is itself a substantial technical challenge, and these results establish both that the approach is viable and where it currently breaks down.
+As the first work in this direction, there are significant limitations and clear opportunities for improvement, particularly through advances in differentiable rendering that stabilize the gradients governing complex geometry.